-Devastating flooding is an act of nature that can’t be avoided and can result in losses that total in the millions of dollars.
+Devastating flooding is an act of nature that can’t be avoided and can result in losses that total millions of dollars.
 This is especially true for libraries and similar institutions, which often have much more to lose than other organizations in the event of a flood, as demonstrated by the damaged books and other losses incurred when the Louisville Free Public Library in Louisville, Ky., experienced the unimaginable in August 2009.

 A flash flood caused $5 million in damage to the system’s main library, leaving behind damaged computers, vehicles, furniture 50,000 damaged books.
 Luckily, the library had a comprehensive insurance policy to assist with the replacement of many of the items.
 And for those damaged books that were rare and out of print, the library still had options for preserving and returning them to its permanent collection.